nasserkessas/hamming-codes/README.md

 ## Description

-This C script can encode and decode to extended hamming code in the command line.
+This C script encodes and decodes extended hamming code in the command line.

 ## Usage